Pakistan at the Olympics: Tokyo 2020: Arshad Nadeem reaches Javelin throw Final

 10 athletes represented Pakistan at the 2020 Summer Olympics.
 Resurgence from Pakistan began on the back of performances from Arshad Nadeem and Talha Talib.
 Arshad Nadeem made history by becoming the first Pakistani athlete to qualify for the Olympics directly and then qualifying for the final with a throw of 85.16m where he topped his group and was 3rd amongst the qualifiers.
 But he failed to replicate that performance in the final and mentioned the nerves of the occasion getting to him.
 He ended up on 5th place with a throw of 84.62m in the Final.
-Talha Talib during his Men's 67kg weightlifting event, lifted 150kg during the snatch round, which placed him in 2nd place.
-But lifted 170kg during the clean and jerk round, which placed him 7th in the round, and 5th overall.
+Talha Talib during his Men's 67 kg weightlifting event, lifted 150 kg during the snatch round, which placed him in 2nd place.
+But lifted 170 kg during the clean and jerk round, which placed him 7th in the round, and 5th overall.
 He missed out on a bronze medal by just 2kgs.